9V1KG/hass-openwebrx/README.md

 # hass-openwebrx
 Integration of [OpenWebRX+](https://github.com/luarvique/ppa) under Homeassistant (hass).
-Adding a ping sensor, two mqtt sensors and one rest sensor into the homeassistant configuration in order to display the OpenWebRX+ status on an entity card.
+Adding a sensors (mqtt, rest and template sensors into the homeassistant configuration in order to display the OpenWebRX+ status on an entity card.

 ## Prerequisites